At a glance: Without question, the best credit card for shopping at Costco is the

 Best No Fee Credit Card for Costco

-The all-around no fee Mastercard on the market is the MBNA Rewards Mastercard because it gives you complete reward flexibility in addition to great insurance coverage for a no-fee card.
+The all-around no fee Mastercard on the market is the MBNA Rewards Platinum Plus Mastercard because it gives you complete reward flexibility in addition to great insurance coverage for a no-fee card.

-It allows you to earn 1 point for every $1 spent on any purchase, with no tiers or limits.
-You can then redeem those rewards for any type of cash (direct deposit, cheque, or statement credit) or travel you want without restrictions or blackout dates – although you do get a much better return on spending when redeemed for travel.
+It allows you to earn 2 points for every dollar spent on gas, groceries, and at restaurants (up to $5,000 spent annually in each category) and 1 point for every other $1 spent.
+You can then redeem those rewards for any type of cash (direct deposit, cheque, or statement credit) or travel where you want without restrictions or blackout dates – although you do get a much better return on spending when redeemed for travel.

-The Capital One Costco Mastercard will likely net you slightly more in rewards at stores other than Costco (gas and restaurants), but you’re stuck with a once-a-year coupon you need to take to the store to redeem.
+The Capital One Costco Mastercard will likely net you slightly more in rewards if you spend alot in restaurants (3% cash back), but you’re stuck with a once-a-year coupon you need to take to the store to redeem.